 Number sequencing next to course name means the following: first digit designates the number of lecture hours for the course; the second digit designates the number of lab, clinic or practicum hours; and the third digit designates the credit hours for the course.

-ENV 101 Fundamentals of Environmental Science 3-2-4
+ENVS 101C Fundamentals of Environmental Science 3-2-4

 This course will provide an introduction to the structure, function and interactions of atmospheric, terrestrial and aquatic systems, as well as the impact of the human population on such systems.
 Topics will include basic scientific concepts and methods for understanding human population growth and their impact on the environment, including cycles of carbon, water and other materials, weather and climate, and sustainability of natural resources, in particular water and energy.
 The course will evaluate natural environmental processes, as well as human impacts to these processes, using case studies and real data to demonstrate the role of science in solving pressing environmental problems.
-(Prerequisite: high school biology and chemistry recommended)
+(Prerequisite: high school biology and chemistry recommended.)

 Students in this course will be introduced to the study, management and conservation of soils as natural bodies, both as a media for plant growth and as a part of a larger ecosystem.
 Students will learn to identify soil types in natural and disturbed communities.
 This course will present the concepts of soil science such as: composition, chemical, physical and biological properties, classification and mapping, soil water, soil conservation, management practices as well as soil fertility and productivity.
 The world’s soils are being greatly impacted by environmental impacts such as climate change, water pollution, deforestation and development.
 The quality of the soil determines the capacity of land to support natural ecosystems and human society.
 This course will provide an introduction to the soil types found in Northern New England and how those soil types will determine our capacity to grow food.